Skip to content

 The right sidebar of the page contains overview information about the dataset.

-At the top is information on the dataset's status the dataset's type, the user that created it, and the time it was created.
-Below that is a list of any tags for the dataset.
+At the top is information on the dataset's status the dataset's type, the user that created it, the time it was created, and any tags for the dataset.

 This is followed by a "Generation" section with information on how the dataset was created.
 If a dataset was created by ingesting it directly into Cirro, the following information will be available: